6th Battalion, Essex Regiment: Postwar

 When the TA was reconstituted on 1 January 1947, both of the 6th Essex units reformed as heavy anti-aircraft (HAA) artillery Regiments.
 The 1/6th Battalion (64 SL Regt) was reconstituted as 599th (Mobile) HAA Regiment, RA (Essex Regiment) (TA).
 The Regimental Headquarters was established at the Drill Hall, Mount Road, Chingford and here was raised "P" and "Q" Batteries, the first Commanding Officer being Lt-Col Sir John Ruggles-Brise RA (TA), later Lord Lieutenant of Essex.
 The decision to transfer the bulk of the Regiment to Chingford was due to the heavy damage inflicted on the Cedars by enemy bombing in WW2, rendering it unable to house the complete Regiment.
 Therefore only "R" Battery was raised at West Ham.
 A core of experienced Officers and SNCOs was found from pre-war members of 6th Essex.
 The Battery was under command of Major F O'Shanahun, with his brother Captain A G O'Shanahun as 2i/c and Captain Potter as Battery Captain.
 The first post-war Battery Sergeant Major was WO2 (BSM) W C Coe, with S/Sgt F Edwards as Battery Quartermaster Sergeant; Coe died suddenly in 1951 and BQMS Edwards succeeded him as BSM, with WO2 Bob Sippitt as Troop Sergeant Major, the Sippitt family had a long association with the TA in West Ham, Sidney Sippitt having served in 6th Essex and 64th SL Regt from 1920, also being the Drill Hall Caretaker and Bar Steward, with both sons Bob and George then serving in the Battery.

-Meanwhile the 2/6th Battalion had been reformed as 600th (Mobile) HAA Regiment, RA (The Essex Regiment) (TA) The Regimental Headquarters was established at the Drill Hall, Vicarage Lane, East Ham, initially with just "Q" Battery, whilst "P" Battery was raised at the Drill Hall, 110 East Street Prittlewell.
+Meanwhile, the 2/6th Battalion had been reformed as 600th (Mobile) HAA Regiment, RA (The Essex Regiment) (TA) The Regimental Headquarters was established at the Drill Hall, Vicarage Lane, East Ham, initially with just "Q" Battery, whilst "P" Battery was raised at the Drill Hall, 110 East Street Prittlewell.
 "R" Battery was subsequently raised at East Ham in 1950.
 Initially, 599 HAA Regt was assigned to 52 (London) AA Bde based at Chingford, and 600 HAA Regt to 55 (East Anglian) AA Bde based at Barking, but both these formations were disbanded the following year.

 In 1955, Anti-Aircraft Command was disbanded, and there were widespread mergers within the TA's AA regiments.
 Both 599 and 600 HAA regiments were absorbed into 459 (The Essex Regiment) HAA Regiment, which had originally been the 7th Bn Essex Regiment.
 Regimental HQ and part of 'P' Battery were formed at East Ham from 600 Regt, while 'Q' Battery was formed at Chingford from 599 Regt.
-The Cedars was demolished around this time and a new modern Drill Hall built on the site which became home to a Company of the London Rifle Brigade.
+The Cedars was demolished around this time and a new modern Drill Hall built on the site became home to a Company of the London Rifle Brigade.
 This remains in use by the Army Reserve as a base for 7th Battalion The Rifles.
 After another round of mergers with East London units in 1961, the Essex lineage was discontinued.